chrishayesmu/dubover/README.md

 * Hiding the comment box which appears under YouTube videos
 * Hiding the video chat options altogether
 * Moving the list of users in the room from a separate tab to beneath the video
+* Showing usernames instead of dub counts in the list of users